Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 def compute_mean(dataset):
     # make a sum variable
-    # loop over the listand add up all total
+    # loop over the list and add up all total
     # divide the total by the length of the list
     # return the mean
     return